open-cloud/xos/docs/tutorials/example_service.md

 | Sync Steps  | `xos/synchronizer/steps/sync_exampletenant.py` `xos/synchronizer/steps/exampletenant_playbook.yaml` |
 | Model Policies | `xos/synchronizer/model_policies/model_policy_exampleserviceinstance.py` |
 | On-Boarding Spec | `xos/exampleservice-onboard.yaml`

-Earlier releases (3.0 and before) required additional files (mostly Python code) to on-board a service, including a REST API, a TOSCA API, and an Admin GUI.
-These components are now auto-generated from the models rather than coded by hand, although it is still possible to [extend the GUI](/xos-gui/developer/README.md).

 In addition to implementing these service-specific files, the final step to on-boarding a service requires you to modify an existing (or write a new)